canchen257/Getting_and_Cleaning_Data/CodeBook.md

 Don't use underscores ( _ ) or hyphens ( - ) in identifiers.
 Identifiers should be named according to the following conventions.
 The preferred form for variable names is all lower case letters and words separated with dots (variable.name), but variableName is also accepted;
 function names have initial capital letters and no dots (FunctionName); constants are named like functions but with an initial k.
+Here are some examples.

-* variable.name is preferred, variableName is accepted
+variable.name is preferred, variableName is accepted

 GOOD: avg.clicks